Correlated Structural and Optical Characterization of Hexagonal Boron Nitride: Treatment Effects

 \subsection{PL Analysis of Treatments}

-Figure \ref{fig:PL-treatments} shows how annealing and oxygen plasma treatments affect the optical activity of hBN.
-Sample D was exposed to oxygen plasma of 50 W at rate of 50 sccm for 5 mins.
-There are no major changes visible in the hBN flake due to this treatment, but AFM reveals the flake becomes thinner (Fig.~\ref{fig:PL-treatments}a,b).
-The initial PL image shows localized emission over the suspended region, as expected (Fig.~\ref{fig:PL-treatments}c).
-After the oxygen irradiation, the PL signal over the suspended region becomes bright and diffuse without any localized emission visible (Fig.~\ref{fig:PL-treatments}d).
-Figure \ref{fig:PL-treatments}e shows three emitter families before oxygen irradiation.
-Due to the gradient in brightness across the suspended region, we are not able to perform the analysis on the PL image after the treatment.
-However, we are able to see that the background level increases significantly after oxygen irradiation.
+Figure \ref{fig:PL-treatments} shows how comparable annealing and oxygen plasma treatments affect hBN's optical activity.
+Like Sample B, Sample D was exposed to oxygen plasma for 5 minutes (50 W, 50 sccm O$_2$).
+While there are no obvious changes visible in the white-light optical image, AFM reveals that the flake becomes thinner (Fig.~\ref{fig:PL-treatments}a,b).
+The initial PL image shows localized emission over the suspended region (Fig.~\ref{fig:PL-treatments}c), similar to other samples.
+After the oxygen plasma treatment, the PL becomes bright and diffuse without any localized emission visible (Fig.~\ref{fig:PL-treatments}d).
+Quantitative analysis uncovers three emitter families initially present in the sample (Fig.~\ref{fig:PL-treatments}e).
+After oxygen plasma treatment, a spatial gradient prevents analysis of the emitter families.
+However, we observe that the background level increases significantly.